Asa Hutchinson formally launches 2024 campaign in Arkansas

 And while Trump has fixated his campaign message around his false claims about the 2020 election he lost, Hutchinson has said voters need a candidate who is not focused on the past.

-Without mentioning Trump by name, Hutchinson offered a contrast to the former president's derision of federal law enforcement by emphasizing his own background in law enforcement.
-He previously served as head of the Drug Enforcement Administration and former undersecretary of the Department of Homeland Security.
+While some of the other contenders who served in Trump’s administration struggled to carve out distance from Trump, Hutchinson has been able to draw from his lengthy resume in government and roots in America’s heartland.
+Without mentioning Trump by name Wednesday, Hutchinson offered a contrast to the former president's derision of federal law enforcement by emphasizing his own background, with previous service as head of the Drug Enforcement Administration and former undersecretary of the Department of Homeland Security.

 “There are a few misguided leaders who say we should defund law enforcement, we should defund the FBI.
 I am here today in support of our law enforcement heroes,” Hutchinson said.